Skip to main content

 The University of Kentucky Office of Nationally Competitive Awards has announced that recent College of Arts & Sciences philosophy graduate Benjamin Troupe, of Mercersburg, Pennsylvania, was named a finalist for the Thomas R. Pickering Foreign Affairs Fellowship.
 Troupe is one of 60 national finalists who will interview for the fellowship in Washington, D.C., in mid-April.

-Funded by the U.S. Department of State and administered by The Washington Center for Internships and Academic Seminars, the Pickering Fellowship Program provides
+Funded by the U.S. Department of State and administered by The Washington Center for Internships and Academic Seminars, the Pickering

 By Amy Jones-Timoney and Kody Kiser